What compensation is

 • money you couldn’t earn because you couldn’t work due to your injury.

-You may have received a compensation payment or support if something has changed how you live your life.
-For example, you may have been injured in a car accident or a public place.
+You may have received a compensation payment or support if something changed how you live your life.
+For example, you‘re injured in a car accident or a public place.

 Compensation can be made in different ways

-Compensation can be a lump sum payment you get once.
-Or, it might be an agreed amount of payments you get over time.
+Compensation can be a lump sum payment you get once, or an agreed number of payments over time.
 It can be paid to you by an individual or their insurance company.

 Compensation can also be ongoing supports you get from a government insurance scheme.
 For example, Work Safe, Lifetime Care and Support or the Transport Accident Commission.
 We call these statutory schemes.